kumpelblase2/skrillax/README.md

 This project is organized in many subprojects, each having their own individual goal:

-- [silkroad-codegen](silkroad-codegen/README.md): Generate (de-)serialization code for packets
-- silkroad-protocol: The generated code from the current packet specification
+- silkroad-protocol: Packet specification that is used for communicating with the client
 - silkroad-rpc: Shared types for RPC between servers
 - [silkroad-security](silkroad-security/README.md): Implementation of security primitives used in Silkroad
 - silkroad-network: Abstraction to handle connections to Silkroad clients